Smiling-bishop/react-native-template-custom/README.md

 +  }
 }
 ````
+5. Define the correct status bar in the SafeAreaXXXView components
-5. Finally, use the native components from 'react-native-ui-lib'
+6. Finally, use the native components from 'react-native-ui-lib'

 # I18n
 I18nProvider allows the app to dynamically update the locale